 24/7 customer support | ||

-Customer support options | Chat, phone, email, online guides | Phone, email, online guides |
+Customer support options | Chat, phone, email, guides | Guides, email, phone |

-Learn more | Get Aura Parental Controls | Read Qustodio Review |
+Learn more | Get Aura Parental Controls | Get Qustodio |

 One big difference between Aura and Qustodio is that Aura doesn’t have an app for Mac or Windows computers.
 However, you can access Aura Parental Controls from any browser.

 Alternatively, Qustodio was easy to download and install.
-We also found the interface to be user friendly and we received alerts in real time.
+We also found the interface to be user-friendly, and we received alerts in real time.

 Is Aura a good parental controls app?